IoanTimis/LicentaReact/README.md

 ### Testing & Dev Tools:
 - **Cypress** – for end-to-end testing
 - **Nodemon** – for hot reloading during backend development
+- **Artillery** – for load testing and performance benchmarking of HTTP APIs and web applications

 ### **Security Measures**
 The platform implements multiple security layers to ensure data protection and prevent unauthorized actions: